EvernodeXRPL/evernode-docs/docs/source/platform/hooks/governance-game.md

   - If you are planing to support for a proposal, You first have to find the Unique ID of the proposal.
   - Then vote for the candidate with the Evernode CLI `evernode governance vote <candidate id>`
     - Ex :- `evernode governance vote 0000000001ADDE77BB4F24A964B28DF299F084148F19E34B16E7BE4E5BC8E390`
-  - If you have vote for a candidate, your support vote will be sent for the candidate in every heartbeat you send on that moment onwards
+  - If you have voted for a candidate, your support vote will be sent for the candidate in every heartbeat you send from that moment onwards
   - If you need to undo your vote (remove the support vote), you can do that with the Evernode CLI `evernode governance unvote <candidate id>`
     - Ec :- `evernode governance unvote 0000000001ADDE77BB4F24A964B28DF299F084148F19E34B16E7BE4E5BC8E390`
   - From this moment onwards your support vote will be excluded from your heartbeats.
   - **Note: You cannot support vote for two new hook change candidates same time.
 You have to unvote before you vote for another.
-If the candidate you have voted is elected, rejected or withdrawn you have to unvote to clear it from your governance config to discontinue voting**
+If the candidate you have voted for is elected, rejected, or withdrawn you have to unvote to clear it from your governance config to discontinue voting**
   - **Note: You can support vote for two candidates in different types (`dud host` and `new hook`) at the same time.
-If you have supported for two or more in different types, multiple heartbeat (vote) transactions will be sent for each candidate**
+If you have supported two or more in different types, multiple heartbeat (vote) transactions will be sent for each candidate**

 ### Electing a Proposal